brennonshanks/professional_website/content/post/henderson_inverse_theorem/index.md

 $$

 have pair potentials, $u(|\mathbf{r_i} - \mathbf{r_j}|)$, that differ by at most a trivial constant.

+Proof: We first need to establish the Gibbs and Gibbs-Bogoliubov inequalities for a quantum system.
+The Gibbs inequality is an important result about the information entropy of a system.

+\bf{The Gibbs Inequality}

 Proof: Let $\rho_1$ and $\rho_2$ be positive, trace-class, and linear density operators on a Hilbert space, $H$, such that $Tr(\rho_i) = 1$.
 Then we can express the states $\rho_1$ and $\rho_2$ in an arbitrary basis of $H$ such that,